January 2014 Why President Obama is Spending Big Time to Deport

 them changing gloves when changing foods!
 At Wal-Mart shoppers are

 using hand wipes to clean their hands on the way in.
 Why on the way in?.

-Did you have dirty hands?
+Did they have dirty hands?
 Why not on the way out since my guess is

-Wal-Mart has a germ problem and put the hand wipes where people will was
+Wal-Mart has a germ problem and put the hand wipes where people will wash

 their hands on the way in.
 Problem is the people with germy hands are